We Are The Bürokratiemonster

 And a little bit of context

 We know we are not very well liked.
 Actually loathed and hated by many.
 We can show you so many letters we receive, where people express their disgust at us.
 Yet they don’t seem to realise that it is us that helps society as a whole function.
-Imagine anyone could drive a car without a license.
-Anyone could build a house wherever they wanted.
-Anyone could dump rubbish wherever they felt like it.
-No, not good.
-We need some rules and regulation that come with bureaucracy to organise ourselves as society.
-Otherwise, there’s chaos.

 But we agree, not all bureaucracy is great.
 Some totally non-sensical.
 We have a racist brother, who get's a lot of traction lately to make life for refugees as terribly as possible.